FAIRVAR: Fair Federated Learning via Variance Regularization: Introduction

 \section{Introduction}

-In federated learning (FL), it is assumed that individual clients have insufficient data to effectively train models on their own local datasets.
-By collaborating within the FL framework, these clients jointly train a global model, thereby enhancing the overall performance without the need to share their raw data.
-However, due to the heterogeneity of client data, the global model may perform inconsistently across clients.
-This disparity poses a significant challenge, particularly for clients with substantially different local data distributions or smaller sample sizes.
+In federated learning (FL), it is often assumed that individual clients have insufficient data to effectively train machine learning models on their local datasets.
+By collaborating within the FL framework, clients can jointly train a global model, and by that enhance overall performance without sharing raw data.
+However, due to data heterogeneity, the global model may perform inconsistently across clients.
+This disparity poses a significant challenge, particularly for clients with substantially different data distributions or smaller sample sizes.
 Such clients may experience poor performance when using the global model.
-Consequently, such clients might be discouraged from participating in FL since the appearance is that the system is unfair to them and that their contributions are not being valued equally.

-To address this issue, it is crucial to ensure that the training process in FL is fair.
-For clients to have an incentive to participate, they must benefit from the global model without being disadvantaged by disparities in their local data distribution.
-A fair training process keeps clients engaged and encourages them to continue participating.
-In the context of FL, fairness is typically categorized into three main types, collaborative fairness, equitable fairness, and algorithmic fairness.
-These three notions of fairness address different aspects of how a global model is trained and evaluated in FL.
-Collaborative fairness and equitable fairness primarily focus on how the global model makes predictions across clients, aiming to ensure fair contribution and uniform performance.
-Meanwhile, algorithmic fairness targets bias in the data itself and aims to train a global model that does not discriminate against protected groups, regardless of which client the data originates from.
+To address this issue, it is crucial to ensure that the training process in FL is fair, \emph{i.e.}, for clients to have an incentive to participate, they must benefit from the global model without being disadvantaged by disparities in their local data distributions.